ZenBerry/zenberry-notes/README.md

 # About

 Add a note to any website ^_^
-See a yellow dot in the bottom in the corner.
+See a yellow dot in the bottom left corner.
 Double-click to maximise it and start typing.
 You can also drag it around and minimise it by double-clicking it again.